jon-bit/The-Book-Of-Forbidden-Knowlege/README.md

 ## Automated Car
 ----------------
 - [Open Pilot] - The only opensource trusted self-driving car software I have seen.
-It has the same level of autometion as Tesla.
+It has the same level of automation as Tesla(Cost: $2500, Max).

 ## Operating Systems
 ---------------------------------------
 ### Desktop

-#### Begginer
+#### Beginner
 - [Linux Mint] - The best distro for those just starting with linux.
 - [Ubuntu] - A very good linux system.
 It has an autoinstall driver's option in the CLI.
-- [Elementary OS] - A linux distro which had a UI simaler to Mac OS.
+- [Elementary OS] - A linux distro which has a UI simialr to Mac OS.

 #### Easy
 - [Pop OS] - Pop OS is a linux distro created by system-76 that makes linux computers.
-- [Cent OS] - Cent OS is most likely the best RPM distro for beginers.
+- [Cent OS] - Cent OS is most likely the best RPM distro for beginners.
 It was built off the source code of RHEL.
 - [Kali] - Kali is the best free OS for pen-testers and ethichal-hackers.

 #### Intermediate